Reproductive, Maternal and Child Health research news

-- Theme co-leaders, Cheryl Jones and Christopher O'Neill
+- Theme co-leaders - Cheryl Jones, Christopher O'Neill and Donna Waters

 Cheryl Jones is an Professor with the University of Sydney, and a paediatrician and infectious diseases specialist at The Children’s Hospital at Westmead.
 Professor Jones is head of the Centre for Perinatal Infection Research at the Kids’ Research Institute and a member of the University’s newly established Sydney Emerging Infectious Diseases and Biosecuity Institute.
 She heads a research program spanning clinical and laboratory investigations into immunobiology, surveillance, prevention and treatment of viral infections in pregnancy and transmission to the newborn.

 Professor Jones has a special interest in viruses of the herpesvirus family (such as herpes simplex virus and cytomegalovirus) and in emerging infectious diseases such as influenza and arboviral causes of encephalitis.

 Professor Jones became a clinical academic with the University in 2003, where she has held roles of Sub Dean postgraduate studies and then Sub Dean Research for the Discipline of Paediatrics and Child Health.
 She was awarded the Sydney Medical School Award for excellence in postgraduate research supervision, 2009, and highly commended for the Vice Chancellor’s Award in Postgraduate Research Excellence (2009).

 Christopher O’Neill is a Professor with the University of Sydney, Director of Sydney Centre for Developmental and Regenerative Medicine, Head - Division of Regenerative Medicine at the Kolling Institute of Medical Research, and Head of the Human Reproduction Unit at Royal North Shore Hospital.